DeGrom strikes out 9 in row, 14 in all, Mets beat Rockies

 Fuentes grounded an 0-1 pitch leading off the fifth and reached on a throwing error by second baseman Jeff McNeil, ending the streak.

+“I would have liked to have fielded it, but my glove hit my leg,” deGrom said of Fuentes’ grounder.
+“That’s where we had him played.
+McNeil was there and he felt bad about it.
+I told him, ‘Keep your head up,’ and we ended up winning the ballgame.”
 Detroit reliever Tyler Alexander was the previous pitcher to strike out nine in a row, accomplishing the feat last Aug.
 2 against Cincinnati.

 Colorado took a 3-1 lead against deGrom later in the fifth when Nunez hit an RBI triple, pinch-hitter Yonathan Daza hit a sacrifice fly and Tapia homered.
 All three runs were unearned because of McNeil’s error.